icarusxxy/How-to-migrate-Netflix-profiles-export-and-import-ratings-My-List-and-watch-history-/README.md

 3. You'll be prompted to enter your Netflix password, if the password and the profile name is correct, a `.json` file will be created under the current directory.
 4. Use the following command to import the `.json` ratings to the new profile:
 `netflix-migrate --email new@example.com --profile NewProfileName --import ratings.json`
 5. Login into the new profile, or use the text-file/`.csv` you saved in the first step to check if the import is correct and complete.
-In my case the import is succeeded and seems life all of my ratings is now in the new profile without any omission.
+In my case the import is succeeded and seems like all of my ratings is now in the new profile without any omission.
 If not, head to the [original repo site](https://github.com/LBBO/netflix-migrate) to find out further support.

 ### 3. Export and Import Watch List